 Security checkpoints and roadblocks still occur in parts of the country.
 Take care when passing through them, and always obey the instructions of the police or army on duty.
-There have been cases where security forces have opened fire on vehicles that don’t stop when asked.
+There have been a few cases where security forces have opened fire on vehicles that don’t stop when asked.
 Roads around Government and military sites in Colombo are regularly closed for security reasons (e.g. VIP convoys).

 Entry into Sri Lankan waters, at any point, requires prior permission.

 You should avoid the coastline and adjacent territorial sea of the Trincomalee, Mullaittivu, Jaffna, Kilinochchi and Mannar administrative districts in the north and east, which have been declared restricted zones by the Sri Lankan authorities.

 While there have been no successful piracy attacks since May 2012 off the coast of Somalia and in the Gulf of Aden, the threat of piracy related activity and armed robbery in the Gulf of Aden and Indian Ocean remains significant.
 Reports of attacks on local fishing dhows in the area around the Gulf of Aden and Horn of Africa continue.
 The combined threat assessment of the international Naval Counter Piracy Forces remains that all sailing yachts under their own passage should remain out of the designated High Risk Area or face the risk of being hijacked and held hostage for ransom.
 For more information and advice, see our Piracy and armed robbery at sea page.